oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 ``GetScriptAsync()``
 ----------------------

-Retrieves a script from the namespace with the specified Id.
+Retrieves a QiScript from the namespace with the specified Id.

 **Syntax**